Top 4 Benefits of Japanese Knotweed

 by John Staughton (BASc, BFA) last updated -

-The most important health benefits of Japanese knotweed may include its ability to prevent and treat cognitive disorders, improve heart health, lower your risk of cancer, reduce gastrointestinal distress, lower blood pressure, maintain proper insulin levels, and many other unique benefits.
+The most important health benefits of Japanese knotweed may include its ability to prevent and treat cognitive disorders, improve heart health, reduce gastrointestinal distress, lower blood pressure, maintain proper insulin levels, and many other unique benefits.

 What is Japanese Knotweed?